United States of America - Arizona, PhoenixJob Summary

 With world class technical expertise, leading edge technology and innovative project delivery capability around the world, AECOM's global environmental practice helps industry and government meet their business goals - to achieve compliance, reduce or eliminate risks and manage impacts.
 We provide advisory and technical services to help clients cleanup and close contaminated sites and surplus operational facilities and restore them for reuse, plan and permit new facilities, address critical climate change issues, restore habitats and water quality, protect natural and cultural resources, maintain compliance, and cost effectively manage residuals and wastes.Minimum Requirements

-- BA/BS in anthropology or a related field + 2 years of relevant experience or demonstrated equivalency of experience and/or education
+- BA/BS in anthropology or a related field. + six years of progressively responsible employment in cultural resource management including demonstrated supervision or management experience or demonstrated equivalency of experience and/or education.

 What We Offer

-- MA degree in anthropology or a related field.
+- MA or PhD degree in anthropology or a related field.

-- 4 years or more of progressively responsible employment in cultural resource management including demonstrated 2 years of experience as a crew chief
+- Minimum of 6 years of progressively responsible employment in cultural resource management including demonstrated supervision or management experience.

-- Regional archaeological expertise in the Southwestern United States.
+- Regional archaeological expertise in the Southwestern United States, particularly southern Arizona

-- Strong skills in writing and reviewing technical reports and research designs/treatment plans
+- Writing and reviewing technical reports and research designs/treatment plans

 - Thorough understanding of the National Historic Preservation Act, Section 106.